mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 It is represented as *konsan* in Japanese. *Kon* is dullness, *san* is distraction.

 The structure of the Chinese letter *kon* consists of two parts: one is bottom, the second is the sun.
 The sun sinks or sets at the bottom: complete darkness.
-So *kon* or dullness means the state which the mind becomes gloomy and doesn't work, as if the sun sets and the surroundings completely become dark.
+So *kon* or dullness means the state in which the mind becomes gloomy and doesn't work, as if the sun sets and the surroundings completely become dark.
 That is the meaning of *kon*, dullness.

 *San* is distraction.
-Distraction is a state where the mind is annoyed with troublesome [things], and is [indeterminate].
+Distraction is a state in which the mind is [bothered] with troublesome [things] and is [indeterminate].
 So distraction, broadly speaking, means ... relative understanding: various relative views, relative thoughts, or worldly thoughts.
 Worldly thoughts means to understand or view something in the [dualistic](glossary#dualistic) world.

 So if you understand something in the [dualistic](glossary#dualistic) world ... whatever kind of idea or view you can get, it's a cause of distraction.
 For instance, good or evil, or neutral; or hard practice, easy practice, or so-so.
 Whatever kind of idea you get in the dualistic world, it all becomes a cause of distraction.